intel-lab-lkp/linux/Documentation/admin-guide/blockdev/zram.rst

  orig_data_size   uncompressed size of data stored in this disk.
                   Unit: bytes
- compr_data_size  compressed size of data stored in this disk mem_used_total   the amount of memory allocated for this disk.
-This
+ compr_data_size  compressed size of data stored in this disk mem_used_total   the amount of memory currently used by the compressed
-                  includes allocator fragmentation and metadata overhead,
+                  memory allocator to hold compressed data.
+This includes allocator fragmentation and metadata
-                  allocated for this disk.
-So, allocator space efficiency can be calculated using compr_data_size and this statistic.
+                  overhead.
+The device space efficiency can be calculated as a ratio of the compr_data_size / mem_used_total.
+Note this value may be zero;
-                  Unit: bytes
- mem_limit        the maximum amount of memory ZRAM can use to store
-                  the compressed data
- mem_used_max     the maximum amount of memory zram has consumed to
-                  store the data
+                  particularly if all pages are filled with identical data (see same_pages). mem_limit        the maximum amount of memory ZRAM can use to store the compressed data mem_used_max     the maximum amount of memory zram has consumed to store the data same_pages       pages identified as being filled exclusivley with an identicial unsigned-long value are recorded
+                  specially by zram and thus are not stored via the compression allocator.
+This avoids fragmentation
- same_pages       the number of same element filled pages written to this disk.
-                  No memory is allocated for such pages. pages_compacted  the number of pages freed during compaction huge_pages	  the number of incompressible pages huge_pages_since the number of incompressible pages since zram set up
+                  and metadata overheads for common cases such as zeroed or poision data.  same_pages is the current number of pages kept in this de-duplicated form. pages_compacted  the number of pages freed during compaction huge_pages	  the number of incompressible pages huge_pages_since the number of incompressible pages since zram set up